 COM 348 – (51279) – Legal Theory, Practice, and Communication.
 (3) This course is designed to introduce students to legal education, the legal system and legal analysis.
 Co-taught by Wake Law professors and Communications professors from the College, students will experience what law school is like and learn what lawyers actually do, whether trying a case or drafting legal documents.
 The course will simulate the first year of law school, emphasizing case analysis and the Socratic Method of teaching.
 It will focus on learning legal analysis and how various theories of rhetoric advance legal arguments.

-This course is scheduled for the first 4 weeks of Summer Session I. It will meet from 9:00 to 12:00, Monday – Thursday.
-It will begin on May 29 and end on June 20.
+This course is scheduled during Summer Session I from May 22 through June 23.
 While not required, it is strongly suggested that students simultaneously enroll in COM 349 – (51254) – Advocacy, Debate and the Law.
 Requires $600 program fee in addition to tuition.

 COM 349 – (51254) – Advocacy, Debate and the Law.
 (3) Co-taught by Wake Law professors and Communications professors from the College, students will participate and receive critique in interactive exercises such as speeches, debate, trial practice, and moot court arguments.

-This course is scheduled for the first 4 weeks of Summer Session I. It will meet from 1:30 to 4:00, Monday – Thursday in Room 2321 of the Worrell Professional Center.
-It will begin on May 29 and end on June 20.
+This course is scheduled during Summer Session I from May 22 through June 23.
 While not required, it is strongly suggested that students simultaneously enroll in COM 348 – (51279) Legal Theory, Practice, and Communication.
 (3) Requires $600 program fee in addition to tuition.